Scaling silicon-based quantum computing using CMOS technology: State-of-the-art, Challenges and Perspectives

 \subsection{Signal routing (I/O management)}

-As opposed to classical circuits, quantum computers need to have every logic gate individually controlled by external inputs.
-Brute force approaches by wiring each qubit and exchange gate electrodes to room temperature electronics does not scale well as it requires macroscopic electrical wiring and extensive heat load management.
+Brute force approaches by wiring each qubit and exchange gate electrodes to room temperature electronics do not scale well as they require macroscopic electrical wiring and extensive heat load management.
 Efficiently delivering control and readout signals to increasingly more complex quantum circuits, while reducing the number of room temperature inputs per qubit, is a key challenge in developing a large-scale universal quantum computer~\cite{Franke2019, reilly2019}.

-One solution is to explore shared-control approaches in which quantum dots or tunnel barriers share a common gate, mimicking the structure of CCD sensors.
-The approach relies on a high level of uniformity at the quantum layer and would require an improvement by approximately one order of magnitude in the variability of parameters such as the voltage range for single-electron occupancy and the tunnel coupling~\cite{Li2018}.
+One solution is to explore shared-control approaches in which QDs, as well as tunnel barriers, are controlled by common gates, mimicking the structure of CCD sensors.
+The approach relies on a high level of uniformity at the quantum layer, for example, by loading a single electron on individual QDs with a single common voltage.
+It has been recently shown that the standard deviation on the voltage required to load the first measurable electron on 40~nm silicon CMOS technology approaches this requirement~\cite{Yang2020} but further improvements will need to be made.
+Furthermore, variability in the tunnel coupling will be important in shared control schemes requiring spin shuttling and would need to be engineered to be controllable within an order of magnitude across the array~\cite{Li2018}.
+High quality material stack and fabrication techniques will be needed to achieve this level of uniformity and this is were advanced CMOS fabrication could make a difference.